Assessment

 HTTPS and TLS

-To secure communications between PageUp and its partners, the Assessment API require that API calls into it as well as webhook calls into partner systems should be encrypted using HTTPS over TLS version 1.2 or higher.
-The API will no longer call or receive requests to and from servers that either do not have HTTPS enabled, or those that still use obsolete versions of TLS (e.g., 1.1 and below) or any version of SSL.
+To secure communications between PageUp and its partners, the Assessment API requires that API calls into it as well as webhook calls into partner systems should be encrypted using HTTPS over TLS version 1.2 or higher.
+The API cannot call or receive requests from servers that do not have HTTPS enabled, or use obsolete versions of TLS (e.g., 1.1 and below) or any version of SSL.

 Assessment Order Event [Webhook]

-This is the webhook notification which contains metadata and hyperlinks processing the assessment order and assessment.
+This is the webhook notification body which contains metadata and hyperlinks for processing an assessment.
+This body is included as part of the request body whenever the webhook is called.

 Format